The Capital Grille: History

 Under the leadership of Grace's Bugaboo Creek Steak House Inc. (the name of Grace's other chain), the chain expanded to several major markets.
-By 1996, The Capital Grille had locations in Pittsburgh, Washington, D.C. and Boston.
+By 1996, The Capital Grille had locations in the nation's capital of Washington, D.C. and Boston, along with Pittsburgh.
 In 1997, aided by a $20 million credit line from two banks, it expanded with four more locations.
 Bugaboo Creek Steak House Inc. went public in 1994, and later changed its name to RARE Hospitality International, Inc. According to The Washington Business Journal, the chain was acquired by Darden Restaurants as a "part of a $1.19 billion acquisition of RARE Hospitality in 2007".

 The Capital Grille operates under the Specialty Restaurant Group division of Darden.
 In March 2018, a spinoff restaurant called The Capital Burger was opened in Washington, DC.

 In January 2020, The Capital Burger opened their second location in Reston, Virginia.

 Lawsuit

 In 2012, employees in five states filed lawsuits against the company alleging racial discrimination and wage violations.
 The lawsuit alleges that the company favored white workers over people of color for lucrative tipped jobs as well as requiring tipped workers to share their earnings with non-tipped workers.